13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 • Wooden structures dating back hundreds of years

-• Traditional apothecaries with ancient medicine jars
+• Traditional apothecaries with old medicine jars

-• Riverside inns serving authentic local hot pot
+• Riverside inns serving local hot pot

-• Craftsmen demonstrating traditional arts
+• Craftsmen demonstrating traditional trades

-• Stone bridges and narrow waterways perfect for photography
+• Stone bridges and narrow waterways

-3. Explore Luoma Lake Wetland Paradise
+3. Luoma Lake

 Sunset view over Luoma Lake with traditional boats and wetland scenery in Suqian